 The City of Goleta would like to acknowledge the many people who made this Homelessness Strategic Plan possible.
-Community members, service providers, partner agencies, and staff provided countless hours of input and support throughout the process.
+Community members, service providers, partner agencies, and staff who provided countless hours of input and support throughout the process.
 The City's homelessness team would like to particularly thank those experiencing homelessness who provided invaluable first-hand experience and input.
 This Plan cannot serve its purpose if it does not serve their needs.

-Staff would like to thank the Goleta City Council for their support, guidance, and willingness to think creatively regarding the goals and objectives included in this Plan.
-Similarly, the support from the City Manager and Director of the Neighborhood Services and Public Safety Department were critical for staff to work collaboratively and craft creative solutions to address homelessness in Goleta.
+Staff would like to thank the Goleta City Council for their support, guidance, and willingness to think creatively regarding ways to address homelessness in Goleta.
+Similarly, the support from the city manager and director of the Neighborhood Services and Public Safety Department were critical for staff to work collaboratively and think creatively while crafting the proposed goals.